Fundamentals and advances in transverse thermoelectrics: Introduction

-To quantify this situation, Fig. \ref{fig:ZTvsEfficiency} compares the ideal reduced conversion efficiency $\bar{\eta}$ (red curve), {\it i.e.} the efficiency normalized by the Carnot efficiency, with the $\bar{\eta}$ values observed in actual longitudinal thermoelectric modules (blue plots) as a function of $ZT_{\rm ave}$, where $ZT_{\rm ave}$ is the averaged material $zT$ within the module measurement temperature range \cite{Snyder17}.
+To quantify this situation, Fig. \ref{fig:ZTvsEfficiency} compares the ideal reduced conversion efficiency $\bar{\eta}$ (red curve), {\it i.e.} the efficiency normalized by the Carnot efficiency, with the $\bar{\eta}$ values observed in actual longitudinal thermoelectric modules (blue plots) as a function of the device figure of merit $ZT_{\rm ave}$, where $ZT_{\rm ave}$ is defined as the averaged material $zT$ within the module measurement temperature range \cite{Snyder17} (note that lowercase $z$ and uppercase $Z$ represent the material and device figures of merit, respectively).
 The $\bar{\eta}$ values refer to various thermoelectric modules, including Bi$_2$Te$_3$-based \cite{Hao16,Deng18,KELK}, PbTe-based \cite{Jia22}, GeTe-based \cite{Jiang22,Ando23}, MgSi$_2$-based \cite{Skomedal16}, Mg$_3$Sb$_2$-based \cite{Liu21,Wang24}, Skutterudite-based \cite{Zong17}, and half-Heusler-alloy-based \cite{Yu20,Xing20} systems.
 In all cases, the observed efficiencies are much lower than the ideal values.
 Despite the development of thermoelectric modules with high $ZT_{\rm ave}$, the conversion efficiency has not increased drastically due to excess resistance, and the larger $ZT_{\rm ave}$, the greater the deviation from the ideal value.
 Following Refs. \cite{Ando23,Xing20,Rowe98,Shittu20}, the resistance loss ratio is defined to be the ratio of the total excess resistance, including junctions and electrodes, to the total resistance of thermoelectric materials themselves.
 For simplicity, we assume that the resistance loss ratio is the same for both electrical and thermal resistances, and plot the $ZT_{\rm ave}$ dependence of $\bar{\eta}$ as the resistance loss ratio varies from 10\% to 40\% (Fig. \ref{fig:ZTvsEfficiency}).
 These curves agree well with the experimental data, indicating that high-performance longitudinal thermoelectric modules exhibit a resistance loss of several tens of percent.